zhongsheng-chen/RegCGAN/README.md

 # How to cite
 Please cite in the way following:
-Zhongsheng Chen, Kunrui Hou, Meiyu Zhu, Yuan Xu, Qunxiong Zhu (2020).
+Zhongsheng Chen, Kunrui Hou, Meiyu Zhu, Yuan Xu, Qunxiong Zhu.
 A virtual sample generation approach based on a modified conditional GAN and centroidal Voronoi tessellation sampling to cope with small sample size problems: application to soft sensing for chemical  process.
-Summited.
+Applied Soft Computing, Volume 101, March 2021, 107070.
+DOI:10.1016/j.asoc.2020.107070.